ShahilFarshad/Insurance-risk-and-claims-analysis/README.md

+## Insurance Risk & Claims Analysis – Power BI Dashboard Project
-# Insurance-risk-and-claims-analysis
+# Project Overview
-The Insurance Risk &amp; Claims Analysis project helps an insurance company centralize and analyze policy and claims data for better decision-making.
-It replaces scattered data sources with an interactive Power BI dashboard, enabling stakeholders to track KPIs, identify trends, segment customers, and uncover claim patterns efficiently.
+The Insurance Risk & Claims Analysis project was developed to help an insurance company centralize and analyze its policyholder and claims data for better strategic decision-making.
+Previously, policy and claims information was scattered across multiple sources, making it difficult for stakeholders to monitor performance, detect trends, and identify potential risk areas.
+This project delivers an interactive Power BI dashboard that consolidates data into a single analytical view, enabling business users to track key metrics, explore customer segments, and uncover claim patterns efficiently.